StatisKit/AutoWIG/README.rst

 ##################################################

 High-level programming languages, such as *Python* and *R*, are popular among scientists.
-They are concise, readable and lead to rapid development cycles, but suffer from performance drawback compared to compiled language.
+They are concise, readable, lead to rapid development cycles, but suffer from performance drawback compared to compiled language.
 However, these languages allow to interface *C*, *C++* and *Fortran* code.
 In this way, most of the scientific packages incorporate compiled scientific libraries to both speed up the code and reuse legacy libraries.
 While several semi-automatic solutions and tools exist to wrap these compiled libraries, the process of wrapping a large library is cumbersome and time consuming.